-- Associate Provost and/or OIE notifies Department Chairs, Deans, and appropriate Associate Deans that review of the program is upcoming and provides links to items on the OIE website. - OIE notifies UA Libraries, OIRA, and Graduate School of upcoming program reviews and requests data from OIRA. - Associate Provost conducts orientation with Deans, Associate Deans, Department Chairs and representatives from OIE and Graduate School (if applicable).
+- OAA notifies Department Chairs, Deans, and appropriate Associate Deans that review of the program is upcoming and provides links to items on the OIE website. - OAA notifies UA Libraries, OIRA, and Graduate School of upcoming program reviews and requests data from OIRA. - Senior Associate Provost assigns members of the Council to Academic Program Review Team (APRT) and identifies team leaders. - Department Chair/Dean/Associate Dean work with Senior Associate Provost to select an external reviewer by February 28. - OAA conducts orientation with Deans, Associate Deans, Department Chairs and representatives from OIE and Graduate School (if applicable).

-January
+January-April

-- If requested by the department chair, OIE meets with Department faculty to discuss greater details of the self-study or assistance with using Planning & Self Study. - OIE provides training to the Academic Program Review Council (APRC), as needed for new members. - Department Chair/OIE notifies OIRA if additional data and/or additional data collection (e.g. surveys) will be needed beyond that provided in the tables. - OIE uploads OIRA data and program assessment reports into Planning & Self Study (P&SS). - Department begins organizing for self-study.
+- If requested by the department chair, OAA meets with Department faculty to discuss greater details of the self-study or assistance with using Planning & Self Study. - Department Chair/OAA notifies OIRA if additional data and/or additional data collection (e.g. surveys) will be needed beyond that provided in the tables.
+OIRA provides data for program review. - OAA uploads program assessment reports into Planning & Self Study (P&SS). - Department begins organizing for self-study and completes a draft of the self-study.